A Combinatorial Approach to Neural Emergent Communication: Related Work

 The work most related to this paper is \citet{kottur-etal-2017-natural}.
 Their game is a Task \& Talk reference game which has multiple rounds of dialog.
 A-BOT is given an object unseen by Q-BOT and Q-BOT is assigned a task consisting of two attributes.
 The goal is to find these two attributes of the hidden object for Q-BOT through dialog with A-BOT.
 They found that overcomplete vocabularies result in no dialog, instead having a codebook that maps symbols to objects.
-Also, limiting the vocabulary of A-BOT to number of values per attribute and removing A-BOT’s memory leads to interpretable and compositional language that is generalizable to unseen instances.
 Our paper, differs from this work, instead of using a multi-round dialog game, we use the classical Lewis signaling game.
-Additionally, we mainly investigate the emergence of longer compositional language that's \textbf{effective}.
+Additionally, we mainly investigate the emergence of longer compositional language.